governify/bluejay-docs/docs/deployment/docker-compose-local-quickstart.md

 Governify ecosystem with bluejay services should have been deployed in your machine.

+### 4. Useful commands and information
+If you modify the scopes.json to add more projects or make any change after deploying the ecosystem, you will have to restart the `scope-manager` container.

 To stop the containers use:
 ```bash
 docker-compose -f docker-bluejay/docker-compose-local.yaml --env-file .env stop